de-id/live-streaming-demo/README.md

 ## ⭐ Start Websocket Demo [NEW!] ⭐

-- There are 2 options for websocket application.
-Option 1 is to use websocket on client side, and make connection to the websocket directly.
-Option 2 is to use proxy server to handle websocket requests.
+- Add websocket url and token to the api.json (option 1) or .env file
-- Input the right value of websocket url and token in the api.json (option 1) or .env file (for option 2)
+- input streaming audio or text can be done in 2 ways: connect with a webrtc client and create a websocket connection to stream the request (stream-text / stream-audio) or create a websocket connection and
-- Option 1: run yarn dev
+- send all requests through this connection: init-stream / sdp, etc.
-- Option 2: run node server.js (and open http://localhost/3000/ws)
+- run: yarn dev